instil/building-opensearch-index-from-dynamo-db/README.md

 ### Indexing existing data

 Inside the `index-data` folder you will find another lambda.
 This one can be set up to have a trigger, however I would recommend just manually triggering it from the console when you need to.
-It has been set up to allows an optional date range if you wish to only index data from a certain range (provided you have some field on your object like createdDate or updatedOn etc)
+It has been set up to allow an optional date range if you wish to only index data inside a that range (provided you have some field on your object like createdDate or updatedOn etc).
+Otherwise the lambda will index all the data.

 PLEASE NOTE: you must give the correct privileges to this lambda:
 ```